 Compulsory Courses 1st year

-This course introduces the main theoretical approaches and analytical tools deployed in comparative politics.
-In so doing, it provides the analytical knowledge and practical skills to understand and examine major issues in comparative politics, including processes of state formation, regime types, democracy and democratization, authoritarianism, and globalization.
+This course is a comparative politics course focusing on important substantive questions to understand political phenomena around the world.
+It will thus provide students with the analytical knowledge and practical skills required to examine and assess major issues in comparative politics, including processes of state formation, regime types, democracy and democratization, authoritarianism, and globalization.
 The main emphasis is on how different state structures and political regimes work, how political actors operate within these institutional configurations, how states and regimes change over time and the effects and impact of different state and regime types.
 The course covers these questions and many others by utilizing the methods and techniques of comparative politics.
-It is broadly divided into three different parts: 1) States and regimes; 2) Institutions and actors; 3) Policies.
+It is broadly divided into three different parts:

-In all, throughout the course, we will explore recent theoretical debates and discuss historical and contemporary examples to add substance, and adopt a broad geographic scope by drawing on case studies from both advanced industrial and developing societies.
+Throughout the course, we will explore recent theoretical debates and discuss historical and contemporary examples to add substance.
+The course adopts a broad geographic scope by drawing on case studies from countries around the globe.

-- Take-home essays require students to submit a research paper in two steps.
+- Research paper: This requires students to submit a research paper in two steps.

-- Essay proposal.
-The essay proposal will be based on a research topic that students think might be particularly interesting.
+- Paper proposal.
+This first paper will be based on a research topic that students think might be particularly interesting.
 The topic must be relevant to the broad themes and questions covered by this course.
-The essay should include the chosen topic, the relevant cases, together with a short outline of the project and a bibliography.
-It should be about 1000 words.
+The essay should include the chosen topic, the relevant cases, together with a short outline of the project and a bibliography of at least five scholarly articles, book chapters or books you have already read and reviewed.
+It should be about 800-1000 words, excluding bibliography.

-- Final essay.
-This final essay will attempt at providing a well-argued and documented argument about the topic of choice.
+- Final paper.
+The final paper will attempt at providing a well-argued and documented argument about the topic of choice.
 The main requirement is that the paper employs a comparative research design.
 The evaluation will assess understanding of the main theoretical concepts and approaches discussed throughout the course.
-It will also evaluate the clarity and relevance of the topic, the pertinence of the concepts and methods used, as well as the structure and presentation of the paper.
+It will alsoevaluate the clarity and relevance of the topic, the pertinence of the concepts and methods used, as well as the structure and presentation of the paper.
 The final paper should be between 3500-4000, excluding bibliography.

-The final grade will be a weighted average of five different elements:
+The final grade will be a weighted average of four different elements: